How Police Officer Captured Notorious Criminal In Ibadan, Molest And Harass Lady In His Company (VIDEOS)

-Recently, a notorious criminal who was wanted by the authorities for alleged crimes like kidnapping, robbery and fraud was arrested by the police in a very popular hotel in the challenge area of Ibadan.
+Recently, a notorious criminal who has been on wanted list by the authorities for alleged crimes like kidnapping, robbery and fraud was arrested by the police in a very popular hotel in the challenge area of Ibadan.

 However, something different has caught the attention of concerned Nigerians.
 The police officer leading the operation acted in a very unprofessional manner.

-He ruthlessly molested and harassed a young lady who was in the company of the suspected criminal and also recorded the whole activity on video.
+He ruthlessly molested and harassed a young lady who was in the company of the notorious criminal and also recorded the whole activity on video.

 From the video which was mainly in Yoruba language, the officer could be heard forcing the young lady to face the camera while he continued to harass her.
 He continued to threaten her in an unspeakable manner.